pr1sm/hexterminal_havoc/README.md

 ## Assignments

+### Assignment 1.08 - Loading Monsters and Objects

+For this assignment, we had to use our parser to generate monsters and items within the dungeon.
+Rather than have random attributes, we picked specific attributes from a random description in our parser.
+Because I already had a factory implementation in the `character_store` class, I simply created a `gen_npc()` method and used that.
+I also implemented an item parser and used that to generate items and place them in the dungeon.
+I also added colors to the dungeon and the monsters and items are the color of their description.

 ### Assignment 1.07 - Parsing Monster Definitions

 For this assignment, we had to build a parser that would parse monster descriptions.